LodePollet/QSIMCORR/scratchedXY/README.md

 General Usage
 -------------

-Data for the disorder averaged K is provided in the files 'averageK_~' Data for the distribution of the renormalized scratches is provided in the files 'histogram_L~'
+Data for the disorder averaged K is provided in the files 'averageK_' Data for the distribution of the renormalized scratches is provided in the files 'histogram_L'

 The data can be downloaded together with the Mathematica notebook.
 Executing the Mathematica notebook will generate Fig. 1 - 4 in our preprint.